Adrian, West Virginia

 Adrian is an unincorporated community in Upshur County, West Virginia, United States.
 Adrian is located on West Virginia Route 20, 6.5 mi southwest of Buckhannon.
 Adrian has a post office with ZIP code 26210.

 Some say the origin of the name Adrian is obscure, while others believe the community has the name of an early settler.

+Adrian is located along Bull Run at its confluences with New Found Run and French Creek, and it is also located along County Route 20.
+The Elk River Railroad (formerly the Coal and Coke Railway) also passes through the community.